 Please check our website to see if we are still accepting applications for your program of interest.
 We are often able to extend the deadline for certain programs on a space-available basis.

 Can I submit my application after the deadline?

 Yes, however please keep in mind that your application will be reviewed once it is complete.
 If you complete your application after the deadline, it will be reviewed on a space-available basis at that time.

 Can I get an extension to the application deadline?

 Unfortunately, we cannot provide extensions to students however your application will still be reviewed after the deadline, on a space available basis.

 Who should write my recommendation/who should complete my advisor form?

 Most programs require a general recommendation from a professor, TA, or TF with whom you have had a university level class for a letter grade.
-Some programs may require a recommendation from a language or specialty instructor.
 Please refer to your application for more information about the requirements for your program.
-Only one letter of recommendation is required.
+Only one recommendation is required.
 However, you may choose to include an additional, supplemental recommendation from anybody if you’d like.

 BU students should discuss with their school or college to find the appropriate person to complete the advisor support of participation form.
-Non-BU students should have this form completed by the person at their home institution responsible for approving study abroad transfer credit.
-Non-BU students may want to discuss with the study abroad office at their home institution to determine the appropriate advisor.
+Non-BU students should have this form completed by the person at their home institution responsible for approving study abroad transfer credit and may want to discuss with the study abroad office at their home institution to determine the appropriate advisor.

 I've already been admitted but don't know what to do next